Business savings accounts guide

 Given the ongoing economic uncertainty, you may well be concerned about the safety of your money.

-The good news is, provided your bank or building society is regulated by City watchdog, the Financial Services Authority (FSA), you are covered under the Financial Services Compensation Scheme.
+The good news is, provided your bank or building society is regulated by the Financial Conduct Authority or the Prudential Regulation Authority, you are covered under the Financial Services Compensation Scheme.

 While this was set up to help individual customers, the protection also extends to small business as well and, in certain circumstances, larger businesses too.